 2. Custer State Park, South Dakota

-Just minutes from Mount Rushmore and the Badlands, Custer State Park has no shortage of excellent camping sites, hiking trails and swimming holes.
-If you’re traveling with your four-legged family members, Custer State Park is dog-friendly, too.
-Just make sure to keep Fido (and your kids) away from the bison.
+Just minutes from Mount Rushmore and a short drive from the Badlands, Custer State Park has no shortage of excellent camping sites, hiking trails, and swimming holes.
+If you’re traveling with your four-legged family members, Custer State Park is dog-friendly too.
+The park is also home to one of the largest publicly owned bison herds in the world, so keep a respectful distance from both the herd and your kids’ curiosity.

 3. Sheboygan, Wisconsin